Is there anything worse than getting sick while traveling solo?

 Anne takes a positive view about getting sick while traveling solo.
 “Apart from the obvious – make sure you have good travel insurance and carry basic medications – try to stay calm.
 Remember that most times when you are sick at home, it's not serious and can be managed with over-the-counter meds, fluids, and rest.
 It's so easy to panic when you are alone in another country and don't feel well.
 The chances that you are seriously ill and need a doctor are small, and in that event, somebody will always help you.
 Unless you are crossing the Arctic solo, I am sure a fellow traveler or local will step in and give you a hand if you ask.
 Relax, ask for help if you need it, and remember you will be fine very soon!”

 Get Travel Insurance

-When you are healthy and fit in your home country and preparing for your trip its very easy to think “I don’t need travel insurance”.
+When you are healthy and well in your home country and preparing for your trip it's very easy to think, “I don’t need travel insurance.”
 Traveling is relatively expensive to start with but it becomes even worse if you get sick and are hit with a whopping bill for medical costs.
 Travel insurance not only protects you from these costs but can help you get the care you need by recommending a clinic or having a doctor sent to you.
 And, especially important to the solo traveler, most insurance plans will send someone to your side if you are hospitalized.